NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Ambiguous Reads](images/ambig_reads.png)](images/ambig_reads.png "Click to see the full image.")

 ## Fisher-strand Analysis to Check for Strand Bias in Variants
 Fisher-strand (FS) analysis on ratio of forward/reverse strand reads in the alternative and reference groups can help in detecting possible [strand bias](https://gatk.broadinstitute.org/hc/en-us/articles/5358832960539-FisherStrand) that may be present in the variant of interest.
 The FS score is the Phred-scaled p-value from the Fisher test of the contingency table consisting of forward/reverse strand reads from both the alternative and reference alleles (as shown in figure below).
-To increase performance for high-depth sequencing examples, when the sequencing depth is greater than 300 the chi-square test is used (if equal or lower than this number, the fisher’s exact test is used).
+To increase performance for high-depth sequencing examples, when the sequencing depth is greater than 300 the chi-square test is used (if equal or lower than this number, the fisher's exact test is used).
 If FS score is [greater than 60](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471), the FS score is highlighted in red (as shown below) indicating that there may be a possible strand bias in the variant.

 [![Fisher-strand Analysis](images/fisher_strand.png)](images/fisher_strand.png "Click to see the full image.")

 In the figure above, an example of a complex indel is shown containing fisher strand bias.
 The FS score is highlighted in red indicating this particular variant may contain strand bias.

 ## Strictness in On-the-fly Genotyping
 A user can also optionally change the strictness of the algorithm to Lenient/Strict (default) from the [ppBAM configuration panel](#BAM track configuration panel).
-For strictness level = ‘Lenient’, reads are classified based on higher sequence similarity to reference/alternative allele.
-In case of strictness level = ‘Strict’, the exact sequence of the reference/alternative allele in the read is compared against the allele sequence given by the user.
+For strictness level = 'Lenient', reads are classified based on higher sequence similarity to reference/alternative allele.
+In case of strictness level = 'Strict', the exact sequence of the reference/alternative allele in the read is compared against the allele sequence given by the user.
 Reads that do not match either allele are classified into the none group.

 The lenient strictness level can be helpful, when the user wants a lenient estimate of the number of reads supporting the particular indel of interest or when the user is confident that only one alternative allele exists.
 This can also be helpful when there are reads with low base-pair quality calls near the variant region.
-In contrast when the strictness level is set to ‘Strict’, a more conservative estimate of the read support is provided for each allele and may indicate the presence of a wrong variant call (if present) or may indicate presence of multiple alternative alleles.
+In contrast when the strictness level is set to 'Strict', a more conservative estimate of the read support is provided for each allele and may indicate the presence of a wrong variant call (if present) or may indicate presence of multiple alternative alleles.

 In case of the TP53 deletion example, select reads with wrong base pair calls are [shown](https://proteinpaint.stjude.org/?genome=hg19&block=1&bamfile=TP53_del,proteinpaint_demo/hg19/bam/TP53_del.wrongbp.bam&position=chr17:7578371-7578417&variant=chr17.7578383.AGCAGCGCTCATGGTGGGG.A&bedjfilterbyname=NM_000546).
-For strictness level = ‘Lenient’, there are two reads that support the alternative allele.
+For strictness level = 'Lenient', there are two reads that support the alternative allele.
 However, read NB501822:110:HLWKJBGX5:4:22410:10829:14705 has a wrong base pair call at position 7578401.
-When the strictness level is changed to ‘Strict’, this read is classified into the none group.
-Similarly, reads NB501822:113:HGCGYBGX5:3:23612:16815:9517 (wrong base-pair call at 7578401) and NB501822:113:HGCGYBGX5:2:22101:3565:18789 (wrong base-pair call at 7578391) are classified in the reference allele group when strictness level = ‘Lenient’ but are classified into the none group when strictness level is set to ‘Strict’.
+When the strictness level is changed to 'Strict', this read is classified into the none group.
+Similarly, reads NB501822:113:HGCGYBGX5:3:23612:16815:9517 (wrong base-pair call at 7578401) and NB501822:113:HGCGYBGX5:2:22101:3565:18789 (wrong base-pair call at 7578391) are classified in the reference allele group when strictness level = 'Lenient' but are classified into the none group when strictness level is set to 'Strict'.

-The ‘Lenient’ strictness level is generally only helpful in cases where only one alternative allele is present as it assumes only the given reference and alternative allele are the only possible cases.
-For multi-allelic variants or when a region has a large number of reads with low Phred base-pair quality nucleotides, the ‘Strict’ (default) level should be used.
+The 'Lenient' strictness level is generally only helpful in cases where only one alternative allele is present as it assumes only the given reference and alternative allele are the only possible cases.
+For multi-allelic variants or when a region has a large number of reads with low Phred base-pair quality nucleotides, the 'Strict' (default) level should be used.

 ## Realignment using Clustal Omega
 In the original alignment shown in the main BAM track view, all the reads are aligned against the reference genome.
 Therefore, in the alternative allele group reads may be mapped differently although they have the same sequence in the variant region.
 For example, in the reads supporting the alternative allele in the [TP53 example](https://proteinpaint.stjude.org/?genome=hg19&block=1&bamfile=TP53_del,proteinpaint_demo/hg19/bam/TP53_del.bam&position=chr17:7578191-7578591&variant=chr17.7578383.AGCAGCGCTCATGGTGGGG.A&bedjfilterbyname=NM_000546) , the reads either have mismatches, deletions, soft clips or a combination of all three.
 Figure (a) shows the complete alternative allele group, whereas in Figure (b) selected set of reads from alternative allele group are displayed displaying various kinds of mapping inconsistencies.